Note

 Grant the datascience

-group the READ permission to these credentials by making the following request:
+group the READ permission to the secret scope:

 databricks secrets put-acl jdbc datascience READ